 Implementation Science to Optimize Malaria Vector Control and Disease Management awarded by National Institutes of Health (Principal Investigator).
 2010 to 2015

-COLLABORATIVE RESEARCH: Reconciling human and natural systems for the equitable provision of ecosystem services awarded by National Science Foundation (Collaborator).
+COLLABORATIVE RESEARCH: Reconciling human and natural systems for the equitable provision of ecosystem services in the Triangle of North Carolina awarded by National Science Foundation (Collaborator).
 2009 to 2013

-Developing an Interdisciplinary Graduate Curriculum in Global Health awarded by National Institutes of Health (Course Faculty).
+Developing an Interdisciplinary Graduate Curriculum in Global Health at Duke University awarded by National Institutes of Health (Course Faculty).
 2008 to 2012

 Eisenhower Graduate Fellowship - Career in Transportation awarded by Department of Transportation (Principal Investigator).
 2009 to 2010